 Head Coach Nathan Owens has been with the Mavericks since 2004.
 During his tenure, the Swimming & Diving team has produced the top performers in the program’s rich history.
 The team’s record books have been rewritten and new benchmarks for success have been set nearly every year.
-Owens has led the Mavericks to 16 postseason appearances in 20 years and led the team to top-25 finishes at the Division II National Championships 11 times.
+Owens has led the Mavericks to 17 postseason appearances through his first 21 years and led the team to top-25 finishes at the Division II National Championships 13 times so far.
 At Minnesota State, Owens has coached dozens of All-Americans and produced U.S. and Canadian Olympic trials qualifiers.
+One of Owens' great individual successes was coaching Cheyenne Rova, who became an Olympian representing Fiji at the Tokyo Olympics in 2021.

 Prior to coaching at Minnesota State, Owens served as an assistant coach for Texas Christian University (TCU) and helped guide the Horned Frogs to back-to-back Conference USA titles in 2002 & 2003.
 From 2000 – 2002, he served as a Head Coach at St. Norbert College in De Pere, Wis., where he helped establish the new program and in only their second year of existence, Owens guided the Green Knights to finish in the top half of their conference finishing 3rd out of 7 teams.
 Prior to his appointment at St. Norbert, Owens served as the Head Coach for Wausau East High School in Wausau, Wis.
 In the summer of 2000, Owens coached the Wausau Tide Swimming Club and helped to produce one Olympic trials qualifier.

 Owens attended and competed for the University of Wisconsin-Stevens Point from 1996-1999 where he earned his bachelor’s degree in Business Administration.
 He received his Master’s degree in Exercise Science from Texas Christian University in 2004.
-Owens resides in North Mankato, MN with his wife Lindsey and their two children Eli and Vivian.
+Owens resides in North Mankato, MN with his wife Lindsey, and their four children Eli, Vivian, Edda, and Annie.

 Program description & training philosophy: